CatherineJia1/AdvancePrototype/Project4/README.md

 ### Enclosure / Mechanical Design
 This project shapes are build in Solidworks.
 The idea is instead of connect the wire, the user could connect the shape and that makes the wire connected.
 So I design an N shape for Value Module that could be connected to the shape module and for loop module
 ![Solidworks Modeling](Solid.png)

+## Conclusion
+This project trying to explore a new coding experience,with more intuative and interactive blocks.
+It helps others to learn more about coding, especially in p5.js.
+By using modules, all the value modules are identical and could be replaces by others, which make user less likely to get confused / make mistake.
+The specially connection shape makes sure that the user wouldn't mis connect.

+In the future, the project could be push forwords by adding more shape modules, adding if statement modules, expanding to 3D area, and I will keep exploring those posibilities